gshubham586/Motion-Detection-Alarm-using-OpenCV/README.md

 # Motion-Detection-Alarm-using-OpenCV

-An ESP8266/ESP32 alarm that warns you when any motion is detected in camera.
+An ESP8266/ESP32 based alarm system that warns you when any motion is detected in camera.

 ## Overview